PatrickRogg/wm-tippspiel/README.md

 # Football(Soccer) World Cup 2018 Bet Application

+We created this application in our Software Engineering 2 lecture.
-This Application was created to bet on the Football World-Cup 2018.
+With this application it is possible to bet on the FIFA Football World-Cup 2018 and it can be reused for future World Cups by changing the ImportData file.

 ## Getting started